 I have always maintained a lively, community and education practice alongside developing my own studio work and have over 30 years’ experience of working with people of all ages and diverse abilities in the community.
 I am passionate about collaborating with learners, carers and teachers to use art as a creative learning tool across the curriculum to develop exciting new approaches to learning and the environment.

-I am experienced at employing many different visual art media in my creative learning work, such as glass (painted, fused, sandblasted and slumped), cyanotype (an early photographic process using potassium salts to produce images), iPhoneography, screen printing, ceramic decal work and painting.
+I am experienced at employing many different visual art media in my creative learning work, such as glass (painted, fused, sandblasted and slumped), cyanotype (an early photographic process using potassium salts to produce images), and painting and drawing.

 If you have any questions or would like to know more about how I could work with your school or community group, please email me.